-It is quite an odd experience, drinking high quality coffee in this “instant” format.
+It is quite an odd experience, drinking high-quality coffee in this “instant” format.
 On one hand, its the best quality/tasting instant coffee that I’ve ever had.
-On the other, it still has drawbacks in the fact that it’s instant coffee, so all the quality of the original roast is not there.
+On the other, it still has drawbacks in the fact that its instant coffee, so all the quality of the original roast is not there.

-We often talk about how critical freshness is to enjoying all the best possible aromas and tastes of coffee.
+We often talk about how critical freshness is to enjoy all the best possible aromas and tastes of coffee.
 Specialty grade coffee is the highest quality, when handled well, roasted well, and brewed well, you end up with a seemingly infinite delight of aromas and tastes.

 That experience is what obsesses us all about coffee.

 It’s why standard everyday grade coffee you might find in a grocery store, or chain fast food / cafe, ends up being a disappointment.
-It’s why the typical instant coffee is so decried that it takes the role of “if there’s no other option.”
+It’s why the typical instant is so decried that it takes the role of “if there’s no other option.”